Ring's latest video doorbell is a must-have if you're serious about security - CNN Underscored

 Our lone complaint about Bird’s Eye View (not counting the fact it’s not available on all Ring devices) is that the setup process isn’t very precise.
 After installing the Pro 2 and connecting it to your Ring account, you’re shown a satellite picture of your house.
 You’re then asked to place a pin on the picture of where the doorbell is installed.
 Ring then uses this same satellite image as the base for the orange and gray dots.

-Because the images aren’t precise, and our placement may have been off a little bit, the dots aren’t placed exactly where the person was walking.
-The dots on our overlay would often go through part of our yard or right next to the sidewalk, instead of showing the person’s path following the sidewalk.
+Because the images aren’t precise, and our placement may have been off a little bit, the dots weren’t placed exactly where the person was walking.
+The dots on our overlay would often go through part of our yard or right next to the sidewalk instead of showing the person’s path following the sidewalk.

 Again, it’s nitpicking.
-We admit that, but it would be nice to see Ring use the camera to identify common objects, like a sidewalk or pathway, and combine that information with the satellite image to more accurately portray where the person walked.
+We admit that.
+But it would be nice to see Ring use the camera to identify common objects, like a sidewalk or pathway, and combine that information with the satellite image to more accurately portray where the person walked.

-Automated Alexa greetings are helpful on paper, but desperately need a rework
+Automated Alexa greetings are helpful on paper but desperately need a rework

 Ring recently added the ability for Amazon’s Alexa to answer a doorbell ring and allow the person to leave a message for you.
 You can also have Alexa deliver an automated response.
 Either one will answer a doorbell ring after a set amount of time (up to 20 seconds) of your choosing.
 It’s a good feature on paper, but there’s a problem here.
 You need to answer the door in the Ring app for it to stop Alexa from intervening.
 If you’re home and answer the door, you’re not also going to answer the door and the Ring app.

 On one occasion during testing, we answered the door for a pizza delivery and as we were signing the credit card receipt, Alexa began to talk to the person.
 She announced that she’d be interacting with them and taking a message.
 It was awkward, and honestly somewhat embarrassing.
 There was no clear way to silence her, so we just tried to make a joke (it fell flat) and rush back inside to eat dinner.
-Yes, the pizza was still good.
+(Yes, the pizza was still good.)

 We encountered similar situations with quick replies answering the door long after we accepted a delivery, confusing the driver as they walked back to their vehicle.
 Suffice to say, quick replies and Alexa greetings have been turned off on our Pro 2.

-There’s a clear purpose for a digital assistant answering your door, but it would be nice if it automatically disabled itself when you were home, and then turned itself back on whenever you’re away.
+There’s a clear purpose for a digital assistant answering your door, but it would be nice if it automatically disabled itself when you’re home and then turned itself back on whenever you’re away.
 We’re eagerly awaiting some more customization options around this feature set.

 Bottom line